a building - founders hall at dusk

 Dreamer Student Resources

-Scholars Without Borders Scholars Without Borders provides a critical thinking space on campus for all students, but particularly undocumented, DACAmented, AB540, and students from mixed status families.
+Scholars Without Borders Scholars Without Borders provides a critical thinking space on campus for all students, but particularly undocumented, DACAmented, AB540, and students from mixed-status families.
 We aim to provide a safe space for students who are affected by the current political climate and provide resources for students to further succeed in their education.
 Visit scholarswithoutborders.humboldt.edu for more information.

 Faculty Office Hours

-Faculty members maintain regular office hours and meeting with the instructor of a particular course can help you to answer questions, solve problems, prepare for tests, or find additional resources if needed.
+Faculty members maintain regular office hours, meeting with the instructor of a particular course can help you to answer questions, solve problems, prepare for tests, or find additional resources if needed.
 Information about faculty office hours can be obtained from the course syllabus, the department office, the instructor, or your department’s website.

 Graduate Coordinator/Director

-Each graduate program has a graduate coordinator or director who is your first point of contact for graduate studies related inquiries.
+Each graduate program has a graduate coordinator or director who is your first point of contact for graduate studies-related inquiries.
 This person helps you plan and organize your progress as a graduate student from admissions to graduation.
 Contact your graduate coordinator about items such as forming your thesis or project committee, how to request leaves of absence or withdrawals, etc.

 Graduate Council